arjun-menon/pypage/docs/index.rst

 *Note:* Injected loop variables replace variables with the same name for the duration of the loop.
-After the loop, the old variables with the identical names are restored (pypage backs them up).
+After the loop, the old variables with the identical names are restored (PyPage backs them up).

 While Loops
 ^^^^^^^^^^^